mlo20030/data1030_midterm/README.md

 - The XGBoost model achieved the highest test accuracy of **92.59%**, outperforming the baseline accuracy of 20%.
 - Logistic Regression achieved an accuracy of **81.48%**, while Random Forest scored **83.95%**, and KNN achieved **81.48%**.
 - **Global Feature Importance** revealed that key predictors of food category included **Selenium, Vitamin B3, and Cholesterol**.
-- The precision-recall curves showed tradeoffs in model performance, with XGBoost demonstrating strong precision and recall.

 ---